Quality-constrained Entropy Maximization Policy Optimization for LLM Diversity: Preliminary

 \textbf{DPO}. \citep{dpo} first transforms \cref{eq-rlhf} to an equivalent minimization form.
 Subsequently, by leveraging the non-negativity of the KL divergence, it derives the following closed-form expression for the policy $\pi(x|y)$ at the minimum:

 Based on the equation above, $r(x,y)$ can be expressed as:

 Substituting $r(x,y)$ into the Bradley-Terry model and performing maximum likelihood estimation yields the DPO objective function:

-\subsection{Quality-constrained KL minimization}
+\subsection{Quality-constrained KL Minimization}

-From a convex optimization perspective, we can view RLHF as an optimization objective that minimizes KL divergence subject to a quality constraint.
-As can be seen from \cref{prop:kl-rlhf}, when $1/\beta = \lambda$, the analytical solution to the constrained problem in \cref{prop:kl-rlhf} is identical to that of RLHF.
-From this, we can observe that although the RLHF optimization objective incorporates quality constraints on the output, it does not inherently encourage diversity in generation.
-This may lead to RLHF outputs concentrating on only a small subset of satisfactory responses, resulting in a policy as shown in \cref{fig:prob}-(c). \begin{restatable}{proposition}{propone} For the optimization problem:
+As a conceptual exercise, we can formulate a problem that minimizes KL divergence from the reference policy subject to a quality constraint.
+As shown in \cref{prop:kl-rlhf}, when \(1/\beta = \lambda\), the analytical solution to this constrained problem coincides in form with that of RLHF.
+This formal equivalence reveals an important insight: the RLHF objective can be satisfied by a policy that merely concentrates probability mass on a narrow subset of high-reward responses while remaining close to \(\pi_{\mathrm{ref}}\) in the KL sense.
+It does not inherently require the policy to explore or cover the full range of acceptable outputs.
+Consequently, RLHF often converges to a low-diversity policy, as illustrated in \cref{fig:prob}-(c).
+The proof of \cref{prop:kl-rlhf} is in the Appendix \ref{proof:p1}. \begin{restatable}{proposition}{propone} For the optimization problem:

 where $\mathrm{R} = \mathbb{E}{\pi^{}_{\mathrm{RLHF}}}[r(x,y)]$.
 The analytical solution that minimizes this optimization objective is $\pi (y|x) = \frac{\pi_{\mathrm{ref}}(y|x) \exp( \lambda r(x,y)) }{Z(x)} $ where $Z(x) = \sum_{y}\pi_{\mathrm{ref}}(y|x) \exp( \lambda r(x,y))$ and $\lambda$ is the Lagrange multiplier for this optimization objective.